 First Edition: October 2007.
 Second edition: October 2010.
 Third Edition: March 2014.

 The slightly expanded Second Edition (featuring: the correct spellings of many words!) was a Spring 2011 Pick at Portland’s In Other Words Feminist Community Center.
 Don’t believe it?
 Also, Lupe Fiasco picked it up, and liked it.
 Proof.

 In Pressing Concern on April 19, 2007 at 6:13 pm

 Women’s Comics Anthology is a comics anthology that provides content analysis on the most popular comics anthologies currently available, with an aim toward determining the necessity and/or viability of traditional women’s comics anthologies.
 Co-edited by James Payne and Anne Elizabeth Moore, and featuring contributions by contemporary women, men, and transgendered cartoonists, the Women’s Comics Anthology is a vital but funny look at the big business of cartooning.

 Cover image by Sara Drake.

-This title is now available for free download.
+This title is out of print and now only available for free download.
 Please click here: Women’s Comics Anthology, 2nd Ed.